In this guide

 Are there mobile broadband security issues I should be aware of?

 Firewalls are particularly important.
 This is a piece of software that stops unwanted users getting access to your computer system.
 With good firewall software applied, you should be notified if there’s a threat to your system.
-If you have the Windows Vista, XP SP2 or Windows 7 operating systems, a personal firewall is included (but may not be switched on - check the 'Security Center' in your PC's 'Control Panel').
+If you have Windows XP SP2 or later (so any Windows release in the last 15 years!) a personal firewall is included (but may not be switched on - check the security settings your PC's 'Control Panel').

 Likewise, good anti-virus software is also essential.
 Viruses can spread very quickly and cause huge damage and inconvenience.
 Viruses can be very malicious and cause widespread damage to your computer equipment or compromise your personal information.

 The biggest names in internet security are McAfee and Norton, both of whom provide all-in-one protection packages at around £60 per year (often for multiple machines).
 However, there are also plenty of good freeware virus software programs that are updated regularly and do a good job of protecting your equipment and security.
-The AVG firewall, anti-virus, identity protection and anti-spyware program is a good example, and Microsoft now provides it's own anti-virus freebie under the name Microsoft Security Essentials.
+The AVG firewall, anti-virus, identity protection and anti-spyware program is a good example, and Microsoft now provides it's own anti-virus freebie under the name Microsoft Security Essentials (Windows XP & Windows 7) and Microsoft Defender (Windows 8 and 10).

 Can someone piggyback on my mobile broadband?